 Read more general information about our entry requirements.

 If you don't meet the entry requirements of this course, you may be eligible for one of our Foundation degree courses or another related degree course.

 For any further help, please contact our admissions team:

-The Research Project is an integral part of the course, giving you the opportunity to study in-depth a subject of specific interest or of direct relevance to your employment aspirations.
+You will learn through lectures, tutorials, visiting lecturers, student and tutor-led seminars, directed reading, problem-based and experiential learning and case studies.
+Modules are assessed through exams, essays, reports, presentations, and group work.
+The Research Project is an integral part of the course.
+Completed in your third year, it provides the opportunity to study in-depth a subject of specific interest or of direct relevance to your future employment.

 Timetables are normally available one month before registration.
 Please note that while we make every effort to ensure that timetables are as student-friendly as possible, scheduled teaching can take place on any day of the week.
 Wednesday afternoons are normally reserved for sports and societies activities.

 Each module is worth a specified number of credits.
 Each credit equates to 10 hours of total study time.
 Total study time includes scheduled teaching, independent study and assessment activity.

 Full-time students normally take modules worth 60 credits per 15 week semester but this can vary depending on your elective choice.
 Part-time students taking proportionally fewer credits per semester.
 All students take a total of 120 credits per level and 360 credits for the degree as a whole.
 Your overall grade for your degree is based on marks obtained for modules taken at level 5 and level 6 (weighted 30:70 accordingly)